Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning: Optimal rates with deep ReLU networks

-We are in a position to give our estimate of the approximation error, whose proof can be found in Section~\ref{sec:proof-relu}. \begin{thm} Suppose Assumption \ref{assump:sobolev} holds, and the structured hypothesis space $\calH(L,W,U)$ is defined by \eqref{eq:hypothesis}.
+The following theorem estimates the approximation error, whose proof is given in Appendix B. \begin{thm} Suppose Assumption \ref{assump:sobolev} holds, and the structured hypothesis space $\calH(L,W,U)$ is defined by \eqref{eq:hypothesis}.
 Then, for any $\epsilon \in(0,1)$, there exists a deep ReLU network $f$ of form \eqref{eq:structured_NNs} with depth at most $C_{d,r}\log(1/\epsilon)$ and the number of nonzero weights and computation units at most $C_{d,r}\epsilon^{-\frac{d}{r}}\log(1/\epsilon)$ such that

 Further, if we set $W = U = \lceil \exp(L)\rceil$, then the approximation error can be bounded as follows